Amber Home Loans PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Amber Home Loans, PPI may have been attached to a customer's policy by Amber Home Loans, in some cases without their knowledge.
-Amber Home Loans may have denied a credit application if PPI was refused by the customer.
+Amber Home Loans may have disapproved a credit application if PPI was refused by the customer.

 Amber Home Loans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Amber Home Loans.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Amber Home Loans, and this was not revealed to you at the point of sale, then you would be due compensation from Amber Home Loans.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Amber Home Loans, and this was not demonstrated to you at the point of sale, then you would be due compensation from Amber Home Loans.